eichners/pratt-savi-810-2020-03-assignment_04/README.md

 #### Resources List

 * [Spyder](https://www.spyder-ide.org/), mainly because it's already in use for the water quality report.
-* SAVI 810 lessons -- I plan to go through the lessons and do some follow up reading on resoure sites
+* SAVI 810 lessons -- I plan to go through the lessons and do some follow up reading on resource sites
-* [Flowing Data](https://flowingdata.com/) -- more focused on R but I like the tutorials and discussions about data visualization on that site for inspiration and guidance.
+* [Flowing Data](https://flowingdata.com/) -- more focused on R but there are a number of articles about data visualization with python, geopandas and maplotlib.
-* I'm open to suggestions!

 ## Input Data